Africa

 4-6 plantains (ripe but not past ripe, peeled and cut into bite-sized cubes)

-½ tsp peeled grated fresh ginger root
+½ teaspoon fresh ginger root peeled and grated

-1 tsp salt
+1 teaspoon salt

-2 tbs water
+2 tablespoons water

 Palm oil or vegetable oil to fry

-Grate and mix ginger root, pepper, and salt in water.
+Mix grated ginger root, pepper, and salt in water.

 Using a deep skillet, heat oil (it needs to be deep enough to allow plantains to float) to 350 degrees.
-Fry plantains, turning once, until golden brown on both sides.)
+Fry plantains, turning once, until golden brown on both sides.

 *Tip: Don’t fry them all at once; they should not touch each other while frying.